rust-lang/book/2018-edition/src/appendix-04-useful-development-tools.md

 # D - Useful Development Tools

-In this appendix, we'll talk about tools provided by the Rust project that are useful when developing Rust code.
+In this appendix, we’ll talk about tools provided by the Rust project that are useful when developing Rust code.

 ## Automatic Formatting with `rustfmt`